griffithlab/civic-docs/docs/evidence.rst

   .. tab-container:: tab2
      :title: Variant Origin

-     The Variant Origin identifies whether the variant is presumed as an inherited (germline mutation) or acquired (somatic mutation) event in the context of the study.
+     The Variant Origin identifies whether the variant is presumed to be an inherited (germline mutation) or acquired (somatic mutation) event in the context of the study.
 We generally consider somatic events to be the first priority, as this is an area that has not been as well addressed by existing